"I could go on and on regaling in my joy of reading many other chapters and subjects because I did enjoy this book very much."

 And even some of the fighters I knew of well, I learned quite a bit.
 For example, I never knew that Andy Nance was forced to quit the ring because of an injury and damage that was discovered after his fight with Kelly Koble.

 The chapter, number 12 is titled “From Triumph To Tragedy.”
-Andy was on the verge of a title fight, yet the damage done, the end of his career, although heartbreaking at the time, allowed him not only to live a full live and obtain many goals, to stay involved in other areas of boxing.
+Andy was on the verge of a title fight, yet the damage done, the end of his career, although heartbreaking at the time, allowed him not only to live a full life and obtain many goals, to stay involved in other areas of boxing.

 This current book is strictly John’s and he did an excellent job.